 If you write guest posts and/or create infographics, it would be a good idea to contact bloggers in your network and organize a monthly guest post/infographics swap.

-Pro tip: Do not accept low quality content (even if it comes from your friends)
+Pro tip: Do not accept low-quality content (even if it comes from your friends)

 Definitely, make sure that all guest posts and infographics from your friends that you agree to publish provide real value for your readers and they are supported by research, interviews and expert quotes.

-Don’t accept low quality content, and if you choose to give it a chance, ask your friends to improve it until you can green-light it.
+Don’t accept low-quality content, and if you choose to give it a chance, ask your friends to improve it until you can green-light it.

 SEO is great, but it doesn’t have to be the goal.
 Make sure there are no over-optimized keywords and no hidden links in the content you receive, and especially no spammy content in-post or in the linked resources, because you will not only get in trouble with the major search engines, but – and this is a lot worse – you will turn readers off.
+Be smart when it comes to SEO.

 6. Exchange Blog Comments With Fellow Bloggers